bazel-contrib/SIG-rules-authors/go-tutorial.md

 > <cite>https://bazel.build/run/build#specifying-build-targets</cite>

-If we look in the BUILD.bazel file in the root directory will will find a go_libary rule named go-code-tutorial_lib, and this is a target we can build.
+If we look in the BUILD.bazel file in the root directory will find a go_libary rule named go-code-tutorial_lib, and this is a target we can build.

 ```bash